 SOLAR PV

 Rebates roughly cover installation cost.
 Get a quote from an approved provider.
-In any case, excellent systems such as MHI cost 1500 - 3000 installed, so won't break the bank.
+Even without rebates, good systems such as MHI, Daikin, Fujitsu, Panasonic & Gree cost 1500 - 3000 installed, so won't break the bank.
 If your house is well sealed and insulated, two is usually enough.